gtheler/2021-presentation/README.md

 #### 4.1.
 Reproducibility and traceability

  * Both the source and the documentation should be tracked with a DVCS
- * Repository should be accessible world-wide
+ * Repository should be accessible online
    - Might need credentials even for RO
  * Version reporting
    - Executables must allow `--version`